 - Social Media Prize – eMpower

-Work on the Social Impact Challenge winners’ proposal will likely continue, with further projects and a possible summer internship offered through the Center for Social Impact.
+Work on the Social Impact Challenge winners’ proposal will likely continue, with further projects and a possible summer internship offered through Business Impact.
 Such plans are in line with the Center’s purpose to provide action-based programs that offer students multidisciplinary and cross-sector opportunities to deliver social impact.

-“We believe the best way to learn about delivering meaningful social impact is to actually work on the ground with community leaders on projects that will have a lasting impact,” said Matt Kelterborn, Program Director for the Center for Social Impact.
+“We believe the best way to learn about delivering meaningful social impact is to actually work on the ground with community leaders on projects that will have a lasting impact,” said Matt Kelterborn, Program Director for Business Impact.
 “In all of our programs, students engage across sectors and disciplines on real challenges, and we look forward to assisting DEGC in the next stage of work.”

 About the Social Impact Challenge